benjotamanxd/HCFPlus/README.md

 # Factions

 ## Author
-I (Irantwomiles) created this by myself, but everyone is welcomed to make a fork of this for their own use, I just ask people not to sell this as I have provided this for free.
+I (NotDropeado) created this by myself (Using Irantwomiles code), but everyone is welcomed to make a fork of this for their own use, I just ask people not to sell this as I have provided this for free.